alix-gao/alix-gao.github.io/_posts/2024-08-22-how-to-bring-up-threadx-on-xen.md

 ### step 9. printf

-now we have entered the world of c language!
+now we have entered the world of `C` language!

 being able to use printf is a good idea!